 If the taxpayer fails to file their tax return on time, they may be subject to default taxation.
 In such a case, the tax authorities will assess the taxpayer on the basis of a reasonable estimate.
 This tax basis would usually be substantially higher than the actual tax basis and is likely to be more expensive for the taxpayer.
 No appeal is available if action is not taken within 20 or 30 days (depending on the canton) of the issue of this final assessment.
 Late filing penalties may also be issued and these can be based on an individual’s level of income rather than being a flat rate per year.

 Many cantons impose a wage withholding tax on resident foreign nationals (Quellensteuer/impôt à la source).
 This tax includes all ordinary taxes (Swiss federal, cantonal and communal taxes, and church taxes).
 The employer generally levies the wage withholding tax on a monthly basis.
 In certain cantons, wage withholding tax is required only if the salary received is below certain amounts.
 For higher brackets, the tax is levied through the ordinary assessment procedure.
 In most cantons the wage withholding tax is imposed on all resident foreigners, irrespective of their range of salary, but subject to the type of work permit they hold and the place from which they are being paid.

-In most cantons those individuals whose employment income exceeds a certain limit (gross salary of CHF 120,000 (gross salary CHF 500,000 in Geneva)) must also file an ordinary tax return, and any tax withheld at source is simply regarded as a prepayment.
+In most cantons those individuals whose employment income exceeds a certain limit (gross salary of 120,000 Swiss franc (CHF) (gross salary CHF500,000 in Geneva)) must also file an ordinary tax return, and any tax withheld at source is simply regarded as a prepayment.